 Say goodbye to piles of paper, spreadsheets, confusing rosters and lines of employees and airline crew members waiting to swap their shifts.
 ARCOS RosterApps is the future of ground crew shift management, accessible from all electronic devices – anytime, anywhere.
 Let employees handle their own shift bidding, swapping, and PTO, while you approve with the click of a mouse.

-Why fill airline crew shifts with ARCOS RosterApps Airline Rostering Software?
+Why fill airline crew shifts with ARCOS RosterApps Airline Ground Crew Scheduling Software?

-Easily manage employee and airline crew information with our scheduling software to create shift bids, assign overtime, and electronically approve or deny requests without worrying about paper, spreadsheets, or fax machines.
+Easily manage employee and crew information with our airline ground crew scheduling software that allows you to create shift bids, assign overtime, and electronically approve or deny requests without worrying about paper, spreadsheets, or fax machines.
 Supervisors can get hours back to their week so they can focus on strategic initiatives, customer satisfaction, and helping get planes into the air more efficiently.

 Increase employee retention while decreasing grievances within your airline.
 RosterApps allows employees to quickly manage their own schedules without the hassle of submitting requests on paper or waiting in lines.
-Employees can choose their preferred schedules or simply trade and bid on shifts right from their smartphones.
-And with automatic email and text notifications, communicating updates and crew changes just became easier.
+Airline ground crew employees can choose their own preferred schedules or simply bid and swap shifts right from their smartphones.
+And with automatic email and text notifications, communicating updates to the crew just became easier.

 Your IT team can sigh with relief – our API has powerful integration capabilities which maximize existing investments and use of any Time & Attendance or Human Resources Information Systems.
 RosterApps is web-based with security protocols specific to critical infrastructure providers, with no requirement to install, update, or maintain any equipment.